MicrosoftDocs/azure-docs/articles/iot-fundamentals/iot-glossary.md

 ### Model ID

-When an IoT Plug and Play device connects to an IoT Hub it sends the **Model ID** of the [DTDL](#digital-twins-definition-language) model it implements.
-This enables the solution to find the device model.
+When an IoT Plug and Play device connects to an IoT Hub, it sends the **Model ID** of the [DTDL](#digital-twins-definition-language) model it implements.
+This ID enables the solution to find the device model.

 ### Model repository